howardlau1999/yatcpu/README.md

 ## Getting Started

-Please refer to [YatCPU-docs](https://github.com/sysu-scc/YatCPU-docs) for more documentation.
+Please refer to [YatCPU Docs](https://yatcpu.sysu.tech) for more documentation.